Gary Griffith: Military career

-In 1995 he was appointed as the aide to the Chief of Defence Staff under Brigadier General C Alfonso.
+In 1995, he was appointed as the aide to the Chief of Defence Staff under Brigadier General C Alfonso.
 He remained in this position from 1995 to 1999, under both Brigadier General C Alfonso [1995–1999], and Commodore A. Franklin [1999].

-In 1998 he was promoted to the rank of captain, after just six years' service, which was an unprecedented achievement.
+In 1998, he was promoted to captain, after just six years' service, which was an unprecedented achievement.
 He was then appointed Administrative, Finance, Welfare and Logistics Officer for over 300 troops from the CARICOM Forces that participated in the United Nations Mission in Haiti.

-The United Nations Peacekeeping Mission was a six-month tour of duty, and was Trinidad and Tobago's first-ever deployment of troops to participate in a peacekeeping operation under the United Nations.
-At the end of a successful tour of duty, he then had the honour of being the first-ever military officer from this country to return home with a United Nations Peacekeeping Medal.
+The United Nations Peacekeeping Mission was a six-month tour of duty.
+It was Trinidad and Tobago's first-ever deployment of troops to participate in a peacekeeping operation under the United Nations.
+At the end of a successful tour of duty, he was the first-ever military officer from this country to return home with a United Nations Peacekeeping Medal.

 Law enforcement career

 On 6 August 2018, the Police Service Commission of Trinidad and Tobago announced the appointment of Gary Griffith as the new commissioner of police of the Trinidad and Tobago Police Service.
 Mr. Griffith received his letter of appointment on Friday 3 August 2018, as the new commissioner from Ms. Bliss Seepersad, chairman of the Police Service Commission.